jdpaul123/Desserts/README.md

 * A mock version of URLSession is used to isolate the system under test, DefaultNetworkService, and simulate different responses from URLSession.
 * A data stub class is used to provide data for the tests.
 * The tests are focused on making sure that functions work as intended when they succeed and fail gracefully (ex. throw an error).
+* In the future tests can be expanded to the other services and view models.
+Views can be tested using snapshot testing.
+The Injector class can be built out further to accomidate injecting mock versions of dependencies for cleaner testing.

 ### User Interface
 * Dessert Images: The app loads images in both the DessertListScreen and DessertDetailScreen in order to provide a better user experience.
 There is logic in the DessertListScreenViewModel to make sure images are only ever loaded once to avoid unnecessary hardware stress and internet data usage.